kden/kden.github.io/sunlight-sensor/README.md

 - Google Pub/Sub event handling,
 - Web app for viewing light intensity levels built with React/Next.js/Typescript, hosted on Firebase
 - Monitoring and alerting

+## Portfolio Project Goals
+In presenting this project, I'm hoping to convince you that:
+- As an experienced software engineer, I have a good understanding of the software development cycle and the what's involved in developing and deploying production software
+- I can quickly learn and contribute to projects using technologies I was previously unfamiliar with, and
+- Working with AI tools in a way that benefits your organization requires incremental change and testing to produce reliable results, and tenacity to get to the bottom of problems that AI can't solve.

 ## Contents
 - [Source Code](#source-code)